 Start With Shallots, Garlic and Green or Red Chillies

 Most Thai pastes start with shallots (or onions), garlic, and green or red chilies.
 Added to this may be a variety of other spices and herbs, including dried or fresh coriander, Thai chili powder, galangal, green peppercorns, lemongrass, and turmeric.
-Kaffir lime leaves are also a common ingredient, lending a uniquely Thai flavor to pastes or simmering dishes.
+Makrut lime leaves are also a common ingredient, lending a uniquely Thai flavor to pastes or simmering dishes.

 Lemongrass is used in various ways in Thai cooking.
 For some dishes, it is chopped and pounded, other times it is simply cut into long pieces and “bruised” (bent and kneaded or even lightly cut in several places) to release the scent and flavor for soups and curries.